gajdulj/gajdulj.github.io/_posts/2025-07-15-sql-patterns.markdown

 ## 2. Use window functions

-- They allow us to perform calculations across rows of a table.
+- They allow us to perform calculations and lookups across rows of a table.
 - Unlike aggregate functions, they don't reduce the number of rows
 - Result in cleaner queries as we avoid excessive joins.
 - Keep the granularity of individual rows while accessing summary-level insights.